Maxlams/bitcoin-ticker/README.md

 # Crypto-Ticker

-Check the latest price of a particular cryptocurrency using the [BitcoinAverage API](https://apiv2.bitcoinaverage.com/)!
+*NOTE: As of August 2020, the app isn't running due to me being on Heroku's free tier plan... :( Check the latest price of a particular cryptocurrency using the [BitcoinAverage API](https://apiv2.bitcoinaverage.com/)!
 Visit the [site](https://enigmatic-citadel-31100.herokuapp.com/) (thanks Heroku!)...

 Or, if you'd like, see below for steps on how to host the app locally (Windows).